jvasilakes/disentanglement-vae/README.md

-# Learning Disentangled and Informative Representations of Negation and Uncertainty
+# Learning Disentangled Representations of Negation and Uncertainty

+This is the official repository for the long paper accepted at ACL 2022.

 ## Installation